-RG 121.22 We are empowered to include or exclude particular products from the financial services regime as appropriate.
+ASIC has the power to exclude products from the financial services regime as appropriate.

-Note: For more information on how to make an application to ASIC (e.g. to include or exclude particular products from the regime), see Regulatory Guide 51 Applications for relief (RG 51).
+Note: For more information on how to make an application to ASIC (e.g. to exclude particular products from, or seek relief from certain obligations under, the regime), see Regulatory Guide 51 Applications for relief (RG 51).